Israeli forces battle Hamas around Gaza City, as military says 800,000 have fled south

 Netanyahu, who faces mounting anger over Israel’s failure to prevent the worst surprise attack on the country in a half century, also said he had no plans to resign.

-The death toll among Palestinians passed 8,300, mostly women and children, the Gaza Health Ministry said Monday.
+More than 8,500 Palestinians have been killed in the war, mostly women and minors, the Gaza Health Ministry said Monday.
 The figure is without precedent in decades of Israeli-Palestinian violence.
-More than 1.4 million people in Gaza have fled their homes.

 Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas’ initial attack, also an unprecedented figure.
 Palestinian militants have continued firing rockets into Israel.